 Physical abuse or neglect and even the loss of a loved one could have nudged your partner to build a fear of physical intimacy.

 Another common, though unfortunate, reason for a lack of intimacy is a growing distance between partners.
 This can be especially common for partners who have been married for many years.

 Revamping your sex life takes some effort and when couples are too reluctant to try, their marriage soon starts to wither away.
 Not making enough time for your spouse or not putting enough effort to spark up your love life could very well be the end of your marriage.

 Not everyone has the same expectations when it comes to physical intimacy in a relationship.
 You may feel that couples should kiss in public to demonstrate affection, while your partner feels that kisses are best kept in private; likewise, you may want to constantly cuddle when you’re sitting on the couch, while your partner would rather have some space.

 You need to talk with your partner about their personal expectations for physical closeness in the relationship.
+Setting and establishing healthy boundaries for personal closeness is important to maintain intimacy in a marriage.
 Once you are on the same page, you can work on perhaps compromising or accepting that your partner’s preferences are different than yours.

 Feeling hesitant, embarrassed, self-conscious, and even the lack of confidence contributes in a major way towards physical intimacy issues in marriage.

 Both men and women might feel too self-conscious about their body or their ability to perform sexually or living up to their partner’s expectations.
 Fear of being rejected or not being liked by one’s own spouse can be very detrimental to a person’s life.